 - Division of Co-op Readiness and Technical Services (CRTS) oversees the Tenant Interim Lease (TIL) program, which trains and assists tenant associations in City-owned buildings to develop economically self-sufficient low-income cooperatives, and the Technical Services program, which provides technical resources to various HPD programs by assisting in monitoring construction, repair work, preparing repair scopes, violations removal and other technical assistance.

 - Division of Housing Supervision oversees the portfolio of City-sponsored Mitchell-Lama developments, including affordable rental and cooperative housing.
-Through the Housing New York Plan, HPD and its sister agency, the Housing Development Corporation (HDC), are working to address the rehabilitation needs of the aging Mitchell-Lama stock and preserve the long term affordability of all remaining City Mitchell-Lama units.
+HPD and HDC are working to address the rehabilitation needs of the aging Mitchell-Lama stock and preserve the long term affordability of all remaining City Mitchell-Lama units.

 - Division of Property Management and Client Services (PMCS) manages and maintains City-owned residential and commercial properties, including properties in urban renewal development areas, until they can be transferred to responsible private ownership.
 The division administers the Emergency Housing Services (EHS) program for households displaced from their homes as a result of fires and City-issued vacate orders.

-- Division of Policy and Operations was established in 2013 to serve two key objectives for the agency: (i) connecting income-eligible New Yorkers to affordable housing through our Marketing and Affordability Oversight and Homeless Placement Services programs; and (ii) providing skilled technical assistance, including financial modeling, technology services, business analysis, and program planning, to the Office of Asset & Property Management.
+- Division of Housing Opportunity and Program Services (HOPS) was established in 2013 to serve two key objectives for the agency: (i) connecting income-eligible New Yorkers to affordable housing through our housing lottery and our homeless and supportive referral programs; and (ii) providing skilled technical assistance, including financial modeling, technology services, business analysis, and program planning, to the Office of Asset & Property Management.

-The Office of Financial Management (OFM) is charged with the planning and management of the agency's resources, and advises the Commissioner and senior team on how to improve efficiency and allocate funding to carry out HPD's mission.
-OFM is comprised of the following divisions, which work in conjunction to provide centralized support, consultation, and oversight on a broad range of financial issues for the entire agency:
+The Office of Finance and Administration (OFA) is charged with the planning and management of the agency's resources, and advises the Commissioner and senior team on how to improve efficiency and allocate funding to carry out HPD's mission.
+OFA is comprised of the following divisions, which work in conjunction to provide centralized support, consultation, and oversight on a broad range of financial issues for the entire agency:

 - Division of Budget manages the agency’s $1+ billion operating budget, which is comprised of nearly 25 funding streams from city, state, federal, and other categorical sources.
 The division’s staff advise and support HPD’s program managers and budget liaisons on matters pertaining to funding availability, grant compliance, cost savings initiatives, financial analysis, and program development.

 - Division of Capital Planning is responsible for the planning and management of funding for the agency’s capital program, which includes affordable housing development, technology initiatives, and critical infrastructure projects.
-The division has oversight of HPD’s $13+ billion Ten-Year Capital Strategy, which supports the Mayor’s Housing New York (HNY) plan to create and preserve 300,000 high-quality, affordable homes by 2026.
+The division has oversight of HPD’s $13+ billion Ten-Year Capital Strategy.
 Capital Planning staff work closely with the Office of Development, HPD Tech, and Division of Operations & Support Services—along with the city’s other capital agencies—to conduct financial analysis, review underwriting, shepherd projects through the approval process, and provide guidance on the eligible use of capital funding in accordance with the Comptroller’s Directive 10.